Phase transitions for transitive local diffeomorphism with break points on the circle and Holder continuous potentials: Proof of the main results

 \

-\begin{proof}[Proof of the Theorem \ref{maintheogoo}] Note that if $\phi \in \mathcal{H}$ is holder continuous then we can apply the Lemma \ref{GapAnalt} in $t\phi$, for all $t \in \R$.
-Thus $\phi $ has no thermodynamic phase transition and the topological pressure function $\R \ni t \mapsto P_{top}(f , t\phi)$ is strictly convex. \end{proof}
+\begin{proof}[Proof of the Theorem \ref{maintheogoo}] Note that if $\phi \in \mathcal{H}$ is H\"older continuous, then we can apply the Lemma \ref{GapAnalt} in $t\phi$, for all $t \in \R$.
+Thus $\phi $ has no thermodynamic phase transition, and the topological pressure function $\R \ni t \mapsto P_{top}(f , t\phi)$ is strictly convex. \end{proof}

 \